 The CFPB encourages individuals with disabilities (e.g., Schedule A(u), 30% or more disabled veterans, etc.) to apply for positions that are posted via vacancy announcements on USAJobs.
 Individuals with disabilities who meet minimum qualifications and provide the appropriate documentation as prescribed by 5 CFR 213.3102(u) are referred to the hiring manager for consideration.
 The eligibility and qualification determinations are made by the CFPB's third-party service provider, Department of Treasury's Bureau of the Fiscal Service (BFS).
-CFPB continues to leverage the hiring of PWD and PWTD through resources such as the WRP and existing registries housed on www.max.gov.
+CFPB continues to leverage the sourcing candidates who self-identify as Schedule A (u) eligible through OPM's Agency Talent Portal.
+The SPPC monitors the timely conversions of Schedule A (u) employees from Excepted Service appointments